4th of July sales: get discounts on cheap gaming gear, 4K TV deals, smart tech, and more

 $329.99 $279 at Amazon

-However, you can go for the more modest version by getting $50 off the 10.2-inch iPad which is still a great offering at Amazon.
-This is for the Gold color that features a Retina display and has a long battery life to boot.View Deal
+Want to save some cash?
+You can go for the more modest version by getting $50 off the 10.2-inch iPad which is still a great offering at Amazon.
+This is for the Space Gray color that features a Retina display and has a long battery life to boot.View Deal

 Apple AirPods |